Kasoa: Economy

 Demand for many goods shift seasonally.
-For example, oil sales spike during the seasons where fish are plentiful because traditional fish processors purchase oil from the market for frying fish.
+Oil sales spike during the seasons where fish are plentiful because traditional fish processors purchase oil from the market for frying fish.
 Unreliable sales competition is a large issue for traders who sell goods that can be purchased from large producers at a lower cost.
 Furthermore, 80% of sellers reported that they needed help in the area of finance in order to expand their businesses.

 Ghana Rural Action Support Program (GRASP) is a non-governmental organization (NGO) that has initiated micro-finance loans for women in order to empower women and boost female economic activity in Kasoa.
 An article in the Journal of Global Gender Studies, reports that studies conducted by Eunice Adjei-Bosompem in 2013 suggested that the initial loan amounts were insufficient for women to successfully start and sustain on-going income generating activities (IGAs).
 The resulting suggestions for improving the short-term and long-term effectiveness of micro-finance loans were to increase loan amounts and loan return time, in addition to encouraging the development and utilization of technologies that will increase productivity.